-Learn how to use the Apache® Spark™ Machine Learning Library (MLlib) in IBM Analytics for Apache Spark on IBM Cloud.
+Learn how to use the Apache® Spark™ Machine Learning Library (MLlib) with IBM Analytics for Apache Spark in IBM Watson Studio.
 Apache® Spark™ includes extension libraries that can be used for SQL and DataFrames, streaming, machine learning, and graph analysis.
 In this video, you’ll see how to use machine learning algorithms to determine the top drop off location for New York City taxis using a popular algorithm known as KMeans.

 Try the tutorial